ZoraFactory.sol | ZORA Docs

 Usage with SDK

-While you can interact directly with the factory contract, it's recommended to use the Zora Coins SDK which handles the complexities of coin creation:
+While you can interact directly with the factory contract, it's recommended to use the Zora Coins SDK which handles the complexities of coin creation and automatically selects the appropriate version:

 import { createCoin } from "@zoralabs/coins-sdk";